Motorcycle Safety Equipment: The Essentials

 During a motorcycle accident, it is not uncommon for a rider to be thrown from the bike.
 The rider can then hit the ground hard, which can cause cuts, bruises, and broken bones, or they can skid across the ground.

 If the skin is not appropriately protected, this can result in road rash.
 While the name might sound mild, it is a serious injury.
 Skin can be ripped from the body as it grazes against the ground.
-As well as being painful, it can cause permanent damage to the nerve cells near the surface of the skins.
+As well as being painful, it can cause permanent damage to the nerve cells near the surface of the skin.

 Protecting the skin from this type of injury is the main reason why motorcycle riders wear leather.
 A good set of motorcycle leathers provide a bit of armor and cushioning for impact injuries, but more importantly, it provides a good layer of covering to protect the skin against road rash.